securityfirst/championscurriculum/readme.md

 # Welcome

 Welcome to the information security champion training and basic assessment curriculum.
-The current working title for this project is OctoC - Curriculum for Creating Cyber-Security Champions and Compliance Checking in Civil Communities (***Yes we know we used the word "Cyber" but the acronym was tricky to think up - open to better suggestions! :)***).
+The current working title for this project is OctoC - Curriculum for Creating Cyber-Security Champions and Compliance Checking in Civil Communities

+***Yes we know we used the word "Cyber" but the acronym was tricky to think up - open to better suggestions! :)***

 ## Who is this curriculum for?